Relative hyperbolicity of hyperbolic-by-cyclic groups: Decompositions of a hyperbolic group

 A $G$-tree $T$ is a metric tree endowed with an (isometric) action of $G$.
 It is co-finite if the quotient $G\backslash T$ is finite.
 It is bipartite if there is a $G$-invariant coloring of vertices in black and white such that no neighbors have the same color.
 We will write $G_v$ for the stabilizer of a vertex $v$, respectively $G_e$ for the stabilizer of an edge $e$.

-If $G$ is endowed with a peripheral structure $\calH$, one says that a $G$-tree $T$ is a $(G,\calH)$-tree if for all subgroups $H$ of $G$ contained in the structure $\calH$, $H$ fixes a point in $T$.
+If $G$ is endowed with a peripheral structure $\calH$, one says that a $G$-tree $T$ is a $(G,\calH)$-tree if for all subgroups $H$ of $G$ contained in the structure $\calH$, $H$ fixes a point in $T$, and if moreover, any nontrivial stabilizer of a vertex in $T$ is a subgroup in $\calH$.
 Accordingly, a group $G$, endowed with a peripheral structure $\calH$, has no cyclic splitting relative to that structure, if for all $G$-trees $T$ with cyclic edge stabilizers, in which each subgroup of $\calH$ is elliptic, $G$ has a global fixed point in $T$.

 A free factor system for $G$ is a collection of subgroups $\{H_1, \dots, H_m\}$ such that there exists a free subgroup $F$ of $G$ for which $G= H_1*\dots *H_m*F$.
 In that case, there exists a $G$-tree with trivial edge stabilizers, for which the elliptic subgroups are exactly the subgroups of conjugates of the $H_i$.
 Conversely, by Bass-Serre theory, any such tree provides, by a correct choice of representatives of vertex stabilizers, a free factor system.